-Reviewers say that the 2013 Chevrolet Avalanche has a spacious and attractive cabin, which is similar to what you’ll find in the first two rows of the Suburban and Tahoe.
+Reviewers say that the 2013 Chevrolet Avalanche has a spacious and attractive cabin that's similar to the first two rows of the Suburban and Tahoe.
 However, the Avalanche isn’t without its downsides.
-One reviewer notes that a high step-in height may be challenging for smaller passengers, while another was let down by some of the interior’s hard plastic trim.
+One reviewer notes that the Avalanche's high step-in height may be challenging for smaller passengers, while another is let down by some of the interior’s hard plastic trim.

 - "For smaller passengers, the Avalanche requires a bit of a climb to get into, but once seated they're rewarded with an attractive interior." -- Edmunds

 - "Its big, roomy cabin is virtually identical to the Chevy Tahoe and Suburban, from the second-row seat forward." -- Kelley Blue Book

 - "Also, there's more hard plastic than we'd like, especially given our LTZ tester's $53,815 price tag.
 Still, it's not unattractive, and if you're insistent on upgraded materials, you can always pop for the aforementioned Escalade EXT." -- Motor Trend (2012)

 - "Avalanche's cabin is trimmed mostly with hard plastic, but many surfaces are textured, lending an upscale appearance." -- Consumer Guide (2012)

 The base Avalanche seats five and comes with cloth upholstery, power-adjustable pedals and front bucket seats.
 An optional 40/20/40 split-bench seat allows seating for six.
 The LT trim comes with leather upholstery and heated front seats, while LTZ models get leather upholstery and power-adjustable front seats that are heated and cooled.
 Reviewers generally find the Avalanche’s seats comfortable and supportive, though one test driver says that rearward visibility isn’t the best from the driver’s seat.